DyuthiVivek/OS-mini-project/README.md

 # OS-mini-project

-Library management project using sockets, file handling, file locking with mutex, threading
+Library management project implemented in C using sockets, file handling, file locking with mutex and threading.